Analysis | The danger of a fourth coronavirus wave, visualized

 Notice, when it stops, where the pandemic is centered.
 Walensky’s sense of doom is no doubt informed by the fear that the pattern could repeat itself: New York and New Jersey seeing hospitals overwhelmed and cases spreading wildly.

 Except, of course, for those vaccines.
 On Tuesday, New York opened up availability to everyone aged 30 and over — the vast majority of adults in the state.
-Appointments filled up quickly; it will take a while to get all of those New Yorkers immunized.
+Appointments filled up quickly; it will take awhile to get all of those New Yorkers immunized.
 But the administration of President Biden has promised broad accessibility over the short term in an effort to tamp down on that doomsday scenario.

 It’s easy to lose sight of how well the fight against the wolves is progressing.
 By late January, the country had already seen more vaccine doses administered than total confirmed coronavirus cases.
 Now, there have been nearly five times as many doses administered as cases confirmed — far more vaccinations than infections even accounting for the fact that most vaccinations require two doses.